Celebrating Older Americans Month

 Serving Our Community For Over 50 Years

-Established in 1967, Sound Generations is a comprehensive non-profit organization that serves older adults and adults with disabilities in King County.
+Established in 1967, Sound Generations is a comprehensive 501©3 non-profit organization that serves older adults and adults with disabilities in King County.
 Sound Generations, previously known as Senior Services, supports almost 54,000 people annually.
-Our organization is the largest provider of comprehensive services for aging adults and their loved ones in King County.
+Our organization is Washington State’s largest provider of comprehensive services for aging adults and their loved ones located in King County.

 We support people on their aging journey through community connections and accessible services.

 We envision a just society where aging adults and those who care about them can live their best lives.

 We strive to expand the provision of food security, transportation, health & wellness, and assistance services to underserved and marginalized populations.
 Our programs and affiliated service sites provide accessible resources and services across King County.

 We are committed to helping everyone, including low income communities and people of color.
 We work to ensure people feel included and respected in a community that affirms aging.